The Iranian revolution comes to the Mission

 “This album’s songs resonate with what is going on in Iran these days,” she said, adding that she hoped people elsewhere take inspiration from the movement in Iran.

-For her part, Vahdat’s quiet resistance began nearly ten years ago, when she and her sister, Marjan, also a singer, were still living in Tehran.
-The two recorded a song about hope on the rooftop of their house in 2014 and it went viral.
+For her part, Vahdat’s resistance started long ago, when she and her sister, Marjan, also a singer, started to sing in public, outside of Iran, as after Iranian Islamic revolution women solo voice was banned.
+Nearly ten years ago, the two recorded a song about hope on the rooftop of their house in 2014 and it went viral.
 Doing so broke several rules including singing with no hijab and performing solo as women.

 While both sisters continued to go back and forth to Tehran, it finally became untenable in 2019 and Vahdat moved to Berkeley while her younger sister lives in the Sacramento area.